pranavdulepet/echelon-ai-workflow/README.md

 - The agent relies on LLM understanding of the domain; complex or very ambiguous requests may require multiple clarification questions.
 - Only a subset of possible operations is modeled in the current intent schema, though the core patterns are in place.
-- Existing logic rules are not deeply diffed or merged; logic intents primarily express new rules.
+- Logic rule updates support modifying properties and adding/updating conditions/actions, but complex rule merging (e.g., combining multiple rules) is not yet implemented.
 - There is no automatic execution of the generated change-sets against the database; applying them is left to downstream tooling.

 ## Next steps

-- Richer logic manipulation, including updating and disabling existing rules and conditions.
 - Stronger validation by simulating SQL constraints before returning a change-set.
-- Additional UI features such as diff views and one-click test runs for common scenarios.
+- One-click test runs for common scenarios directly from the UI.
 - More detailed evaluation metrics and automated regression tests comparing outputs against a curated corpus of expected JSON plans.

 ## Design and implementation decisions